Those First Few Days

 From Kindergarten to Teenager

 Does in milk are dried off no later than two months before kidding.
-Once dry, they are fed only good quality orchardgrass hay and pasture.
+Once dry, they are fed good quality orchardgrass hay and Chaffhaye.
 Four to six weeks before kidding they are fed a small amount of grain daily and are gradually increased so that by the time they kid they are just about where they need to be nutritionally for the milk they will produce (this amount varies widely).
 Does are given extra selenium, Vitamin E, and a CD&T vaccination during their last five weeks of gestation.

 Milking, Milking, Milking